Gianna Bryant's Death at 13 Compounds This Tragedy Immeasurably

 "You know what's funny?"
 Bryant said in a recent sit-down with Matt Barnes and Stephen Jackson's All the Smoke podcast, which they posted Jan.
 8. "So before Gigi got into basketball I hardly watched it, but now that's she's into basketball, we watch every night."

 In addition to coaching her team, he traveled with her all over to watch all levels of women's hoops.
 John Altobelli, a veteran junior college baseball coach from Orange County who perished along with his wife, Keri, and daughter Alyssa in the crash, tweeted out a photo from Kobe's Instagram Story on Dec.
-15 of his daughter Alyssa with Gianna, Kobe and the University of Oregon women's basketball team.
+15 of Alyssa with Gianna, Kobe and the University of Oregon women's basketball team.

 "Future Ducks," the father of three wrote.